v2fly/v2fly-github-io/docs/en_US/config/protocols/vmess.md

 [VMess](../../developer/protocols/vmess.md) is an inbound/outbound protocol.
 It is an encrypted tunnel, usually acting as a bridge between a V2Ray client and a server.

 VMess relies on system time to function correctly.
-Please ensure that system UTC time deviation between the V2Ray client and server are within 90 seconds, independent of timezones.
+Please ensure that system UTC time deviation between the V2Ray client and server is within 90 seconds, independent of timezones.
 The `ntp` service can be used on Linux systems to automatically synchronize system UTC time.

 :::tip
-Since v4.28.1, the client AlterID setting is 0 by default, which means VMessAEAD is enabled; The server will adapt accordingly, and supports connections from AEAD-enabled and non-AEAD-enabled clients simultaneously.
+Since v4.28.1, the client AlterID setting is 0 by default, which enables VMessAEAD; The server will switch accordingly, and supports connections from AEAD-enabled and non-AEAD-enabled clients simultaneously.

 Since v4.35.0, backwards compatibility of VMess MD5 authentication can be disabled.
 :::